don/BluetoothSerial/README.md

-# Bluetooth Classic Serial Plugin for PhoneGap
+# Bluetooth Classic Serial Plugin for Cordova

 This plugin enables serial communication over Bluetooth.
 It is a fork of https://github.com/don/BluetoothSerial.
 The core difference is that https://github.com/don/BluetoothSerial supports Bluetooth Low Energy on iOS.
-This plugin has been written against the iOS Accessory Framework (MFi) to support Classic Bluetooth on iOS.
+This plugin will written against the iOS Accessory Framework (MFi) to support Classic Bluetooth on iOS.

 ** Initial Stages - Do not use! **
+** iOS Implementation not in place! **

 ## Supported Platforms